 If you are using public transport:

 By bus: Robina town centre is serviced by Surfside Bus Lines routes 748, 750, 751, 752, 755, 756 and 765.
 The Robina town centre bus stop is located at the end of Arbour Lane near Australia Post.
 Further details are available by phoning or 13 12 30 or www.surfside.com.au.
-If you enter the complex from here walk straight down past Target, Myer and the centre management desk until you see the “YD” store on your left.
-Next to the “YD” store there is a corridor- walk down this and you will find our rooms on the left.
+If you enter the complex from here walk straight down past Target, Myer and Victoria Secret until you see the Platypus store on your left.
+Next to the Platypus store there is a corridor- walk down this, past customer service, and you will find our rooms on the left.

 46 Tamar St, Ballina, NSW 2478